Dealing with a resident not paying rent is nothing short of a nightmare.

 We like to communicate with them in writing first.
 For instance, if we receive a notice from an HOA about the yard, we may send a copy of the violation to the resident via email and nicely remind them in the email that they need to do the whole neighborhood a favor and keep the yard looking good.

 We highly suggest that the communication come in writing.
 If you decide to give them a call, make sure the call is professional, remove the emotion, and follow up with an email or letter outlining what you discussed and the resolution.

-The first sign that things aren’t going to go well is that the tenant is not communicating with you.
+The first sign that things aren’t going to go well is that the resident is not communicating with you.
 If you email, mail, or call and you aren’t getting any response, this is a huge red flag.
-When the tenant communicates with you, they should provide you with the following:
+When the resident communicates with you, they should provide you with the following:

 Out of human nature, you give second and third chances.
 There should be no second chances.
 You have already allowed them a second chance.
 They broke the lease.
 You gave them a way out.
 The way out has changed, and you can’t give them another try.

 Now you know you want them out, and you need to do your best to avoid losing tons of money in the process; remember that an eviction is a lengthy and costly process.
 The best way we’ve found to do this is to give them a date they need to be out by and promise them something in return for being out by that date.